mesosphere/marathon/ci/README.md

 update.

-The `release` target runs the build and packages Marathon in a Docker image, natvie packages for various Linux distributions and a big jar.
+The `release` target runs the build and packages Marathon in a Docker image, native packages for various Linux distributions and a big jar.

 The test pipeline involves the following steps: